 Having had a deep affinity for and special interest in Asian cultures and spiritual philosophies for most of her life, Patricia’s interest in oriental healing methods first developed in the early 1990’s, as she completed a course of study in acupressure massage therapy at the Acupressure Institute in Berkeley.
 Soon after, she began volunteering at the Charlotte Maxwell Complementary Clinic, a facility dedicated to providing complementary and alternative medicine services to low-income women battling cancer.
 Inspired by the relief and comfort this ancient healing modality provided to the women she treated there, she decided to seek treatment with acupuncture and herbal medicine for some of her own recently diagnosed health issues.
 When these healing methods proved to have curative results for a condition conventional medicine had only symptomatic drug treatment for, she knew she wanted to learn how they worked and be able to use them to help others.

-In her spare time, Patricia enjoys the creative process of improving her home and garden, spending time in the beauty and stillness of nature, studying and practicing the spiritual discipline of mindfulness, and taking time out to appreciate and participate in various creative endeavors.
+In her spare time, Patricia enjoys gardening, spending time in the beauty and stillness of nature, studying and practicing the spiritual discipline of mindfulness, and taking time out to appreciate and participate in various creative endeavors.
 She has always enjoyed arts and crafts, and is never without a decorating, sewing or jewelry making project.
 She also finds great pleasure in vocal music and has been a member of many types of choral ensembles throughout her life.
-She recently completed a one-year course of study as an apprentice voice teacher at the Transformational Voice Institute and also helped to found the Portland Threshold choir, a group of women dedicated to providing the soothing, healing benefits of music through a cappella singing at the bedsides of people struggling with fear, pain, and suffering at the threshold between life and death.
-More recently, she has begun to compose music for this group and is currently working on putting together a CD of original songs with other members of the choir.
+She has studied and taught as an apprentice voice teacher at the Transformational Voice Institute and also helped to found the Portland Threshold choir, a group of women dedicated to providing the soothing, healing benefits of music through a cappella singing at the bedsides of people struggling with fear, pain, and suffering at the threshold between life and death.
+More recently, she has begun to compose music for this group and worked with other members of the choir to create a CD of original songs .
 Patricia has also had a long-standing love and appreciation of dance in all its many forms.
-She studied ballet for many years in her youth, danced in musicals and with modern dance troupes in high school and college, and currently enjoys taking dance classes and attending performances when she can.
+She studied ballet for many years in her youth, danced in musicals and with modern dance troupes in high school and college, and enjoys taking dance classes and attending performances when she can.
 It is her belief that participating in activities that give one joy is an essential part of creating and sustaining vibrant health.